rhyme-music-app/rhyme-backend/docs/setup/algolia-notes.md

 # Algolia Notes

-Looking at the generated `.env` file you will see empty `ALGOLIA_APP_ID` and `ALGOLIA_WRITE_KEY` environment variables.
+Looking at the generated `.env` file you will see empty `ALGOLIA_APP_ID`, `ALGOLIA_WRITE_KEY` and `ALGOLIA_INDEX` environment variables.

-To obtain those Algolia credentials, create a new Algolia application, then create a new index named `rhyme_songs` inside it.
-Finally, copy the credentials from the Algolia website into the vacancies.
+To obtain those Algolia credentials, create a new Algolia application, then create a new index inside it.
+Finally, copy the credentials and the index name from the Algolia website into the vacancies.

 `ALGOLIA_WRITE_KEY` is actually Admin API key.